Modernly designed attic bathroom in Hartington

 Average expense of a loft conversion in Hartington: £15-20 thousand

-Simple bathroom in attic in Hartington
+Play room in the attic in Hartington

 Attic minimalist bedroom with mattress in Hartington